2 officers fired tasers at Jacob Blake before he was shot, Wisconsin Justice Department says

 Arenas has been with Kenosha Police Department since February 2019, and previously with the United States Capitol Police Department, the release said.
 Meronek joined Kenosha Police Department in January of this year.

-The shooting of Blake, a Black man, on Sunday afternoon, has sparked several nights of protests as well as sports boycotts.
+The shooting of Blake on Sunday afternoon has sparked several nights of protests as well as sports boycotts.